 In addition to the expected temporary disturbance of the natural ecosystems (dust accumulation on roadside vegetation, noise pollution, increase in traffic, and accidental spills with subsequent ecosystem impairment), direct destruction of vegetation and population might occur if wastes (e.g., excavated materials) were directly discharged into the roadside ecosystems.
-Special care is needed when the adjacent habitats to roads involves riparian habitats, oak maquis, and dense pine patches.
+Special care is needed when the adjacent habitats to roads involves riparian habitats, oak maquis, dense pine patches or rocky habitats.
+However, it is important to mention that the adjacent areas to the assessed roads, which are rich in terms of biodiversity, are limited due to the urbanized nature of these roads (namely highways).

 Potential social risks related to the project include (a) labor influx (in case the Contractor didn't recruit labor from the surrounding community), (b) potential risk of labor induced Sexual Harassment (SH) towards female workers and Sexual Exploitation and Abuse (SEA) towards women in the surrounding community; (c) potential risk of child labor; (d) inadequate labor conditions, (e) dissatisfaction with job allocation; (f) risk of under-participation or underemployment of women; (g) nuisance, traffic disturbance and temporary obstruction of access routes to sensitive receptors (e.g., obstruction of access to residential units, schools and shops and dust accumulation on nearby receptors/receiving environment).
-Specifically, the impact assessment indicates that GBV risk (SEA/SH) is high due to the close proximity of human settlements to Chouf primary roads.
-Similarly, traffic disturbance is expected to be high namely on Chouf Highway (CH).
-As a result, there is an anticipated significant risk of traffic-related accidents and injuries to workers and local communities if adequate precautions, control measures, and a comprehensive Traffic Management Plan (TMP) are not implemented, including a dedicated plan for CH and BR-11.
+Specifically, the impact assessment indicates that GBV risk (SEA/SH) is high due to the close proximity of human settlements to Kesrouane primary roads/highways.
+Similarly, traffic disturbance is expected to be high knowing that the majority of assessed roads are urbanized with medium to high traffic volume.
+As a result, there is an anticipated significant risk of traffic-related accidents and injuries to workers and local communities if adequate precautions, control measures, and a comprehensive Traffic Management Plan (TMP) are not implemented, including a dedicated plan for highways such as K5 and BR-1.